 Soil and land capability studies have been conducted in North Mataranka and Larrimah where 265 ha of Aboriginal land northwest of Mataranka and a further 24,180 ha near Larrimah have been identified as suited to a range of irrigated agricultural cropping options.
-Copies of reports, maps and spatial data are available via the department's development opportunities website.9
+Copies of reports, maps and spatial data are available via the department's development opportunities website.10

-According to STRIKE10, the Northern Territory Government web mapping application for geoscientific data and minerals and energy tenure information, as of June 2023 mineral exploration licences have been granted across the entire Larrimah with the exception of freehold land held by the Wubalawun Aboriginal Land Trust.
-A small proportion of pastoral and Crown lease land on the western edge of the South Mataranka and North Mataranka is also subject to mineral exploration licences.
-Mining titles totalling 145 ha have been granted for portions of land east of Jilkminggan and north of Mataranka, Schedule V. Petroleum titles
+According to STRIKE11, the Northern Territory Government web mapping application for geoscientific data and minerals and energy tenure information, as of June 2023 mineral exploration licences have been granted across the entire Larrimah management zone with the exception of freehold land held by the Wubalawun Aboriginal Land Trust.
+A small proportion of pastoral and Crown lease land on the western edge of the South and North Mataranka management zones is also subject to mineral exploration licences.
+Mining titles totalling 145 ha have been granted for portions of land east of Jilkminggan and north of Mataranka.

 The Beetaloo Sub-basin has been identified for potential gas production.
-Only a very small proportion of the basin intercepts the plan boundary, primarily in Larrimah.
-Petroleum exploration permits have been granted across the Larrimah with the exception of freehold land held by the Wubalawun Aboriginal Land Trust, and across the southern half of the South Mataranka.
-No petroleum exploration permits have been granted in North Mataranka and there are no petroleum wells within the plan area.
+Only a very small proportion of the Basin intercepts the plan boundary, primarily in the Larrimah management zone.
+Petroleum exploration permits have been granted across the entire Larrimah management zone with the exception of freehold land held by the Wubalawun Aboriginal Land Trust, and across the southern half of the South Mataranka management zone.
+No petroleum exploration permits have been granted in the North Mataranka management zone and there are no petroleum wells within the plan area, see Schedule T.